 In this study, there was no significant difference in pH values in control and treatment groups.
 Our findings are in agreement with (Kapoor et al., 2023) who reported no significant difference in pH of milk after treatment of herbal teatdip.
 The pH of milk is not clinically helpful for diagnosing subclinical mastitis in cattle (Ogola et al., 2007; Kandeel et al., 2019).

 The treatments had higher milk yield than control by third months of treatment.
-Similar to results of the present study were reported by (Waghmare et al., 2013;Wicaksono et al., 2019).
-The increased in average milk production due to the anti-inflammatory and anti-microbial properties of teat dipper which enhance recovery of the mammary glands from inflammation.
+Similar to results of the present study were reported (Waghmare et al., 2013;Wicaksono et al., 2019).
+The increase in average milk production due to the anti-inflammatory and anti-microbial properties of teat dipper which enhance recovery of the mammary glands from inflammation.

 CONCLUSION